Young anti-corruption protesters oust Nepal PM KP Sharma Oli

 Prime Minister of Nepal KP Sharma Oli addresses the 79th session of the United Nations General Assembly on Sep 26, 2024.
 (File photo: AP/Pamela Smith)

-KATHMANDU: Nepal Prime Minister K.P.
-Sharma Oli resigned on Tuesday (Sep 9) as anti-corruption demonstrators defied an indefinite curfew and clashed with police, a day after 19 people died in violent protests triggered by a social media ban.
+KATHMANDU: Nepal Prime Minister KP Sharma Oli was forced to resign on Tuesday (Sep 9) by angry young anti-corruption protesters who defied a curfew and clashed with police a day after 19 people died in a first day of protests.

-Oli's government lifted the ban after protests intensified on Monday, with police firing tear gas and rubber bullets at protesters trying to storm parliament.
-Nineteen people were killed and more than 100 injured in the unrest.
+The outrage was sparked by a social media ban, which Oli's government lifted after police fired tear gas and rubber bullets at protesters trying to storm parliament, and 100 people were injured alongside the 19 dead.

-But there was no let up in the protests on Tuesday, forcing Oli to quit and plunging Nepal into fresh political uncertainty.
+But there was no let-up in the protests on Tuesday, which plunged Nepal into fresh political uncertainty.

 The unrest is the worst in decades in the poor Himalayan country that is wedged between India and China and has struggled with political instability and economic uncertainty since protests led to the abolition of its monarchy in 2008.